surcyf123/chess-site/README.md

 The application can be deployed using multiple platforms.
 Here are detailed instructions for each option.

+### Quick Deployment to Render.com

+To quickly deploy the application to Render.com:

+1. Create a new account at [Render.com](https://render.com) if you don't have one
+2. Create a new Web Service
+3. Connect your GitHub/GitLab repository or use the public URL: https://github.com/yourusername/chess-site
+4. Configure the service with these settings:
+   - **Name**: chess-site
+   - **Environment**: Node
+   - **Build Command**: `./prepare-production.sh`
+   - **Start Command**: `npm run start:unified`
+   - **Plan**: Free
+5. Add these environment variables:
+   - `NODE_ENV`: production
+   - `DATABASE_PROVIDER`: postgresql
+   - `DATABASE_URL`: (Render will provide this if you add a PostgreSQL database)
+6. Click "Create Web Service"

+Your chess game will be accessible at the URL provided by Render when the deployment is complete (typically something like `https://chess-site.onrender.com`).

 ### Using the Deployment Helper

 We've created a deployment helper script to simplify the process: